savonrb/savon/RELEASING.md

 1. On main, edit [CHANGELOG.md](https://github.com/savonrb/savon/blob/main/CHANGELOG.md) to finalize the new version number and list of all changes.
 2. Bump [version.rb](https://github.com/savonrb/savon/blob/main/lib/savon/version.rb) to the version you picked in previous step.
-3. **Final check**: make sure all tests are green, and that `gem build savon.gemspec` on master succeeds.
-If not, merge any fixes back to master and go to step 1.
+3. **Final check**: make sure all tests are green, and that `gem build savon.gemspec` on main succeeds.
+If not, merge any fixes back to main and go to step 1.
 4. [Draft a new release](https://github.com/savonrb/savon/releases/new) on Github.
    - Create a tag matching the version in previous step - e.g. `v2.12.1` - prepend the version number with a "v".
    - Use `v[version]` for the release title, and copy the changelog into the release notes.